 We want donation to be safe both for you as a donor and for the patient(s) who will be receiving your blood.
 As such, in some cases it may be that you will not be able to donate blood, plasma or platelets either for a temporary period or permanently.
 To determine who is able to give blood, before you donate we will ask you a number of questions and perform a brief examination.
 All our selection criteria are based on scientific evidence.

 When are you allowed/not allowed to give blood?

 To ensure that the blood we supply is safe, we apply scientifically based selection criteria.
 Want to know more?
 Simply contact the doctor at your donor center.

-You must be aged 18+ and under 66 to become a donor.
+You must be over 18 and under 66 to be a donor.
 If you have given blood, plasma or platelets before, you can continue to do so.
 But at 66 years of age it should be no more than 3 years since your last donation, and you will need permission from the doctor at the donor centre.

 Your ability to give blood will depend on your weight, height and sex.
 You can check your eligibility to give blood online.

 Are you not permitted to donate blood, but you have given blood at least once?
 Then you may be able to donate plasma or platelets when your body weight is at least 50kgs

 3. Intervals between giving blood, plasma and platelets

 You can give blood up to four times per year.
 Each time you need to wait at least two months before giving blood again.

 However, you can give plasma and blood platelets every two weeks.

 If you want to combine to give a blood, plasma and/or blood platelets at the same time, you'll need to wait until two weeks after giving blood to give plasma or platelets again, and at least two months to give blood again.